simrannandpal-gif/wedding-budget-optimizer/README.md

 - **Decor** was downgraded from **Mid ($4,000)** to **Budget ($2,500)**
 - **Photography** stayed **Luxury ($4,500)** because memories last forever

-This shows how the app makes smart, explainable decisions.

 ---

 ## Technologies Used